hMsats/Electrum-Server-Websocket-Example/README.md

 &nbsp;

-Run:
+**Run**

     node websocket.js

-If successful this will output: "Connection opened".
+and if successful this will output "Connection opened"

 &nbsp;

-The connection will show up on the server side as:
+The connection will show up on the server side (fulcrum) as:

 ```
 ID       IP:PORT                Typ  UAgent       ProtocolVer  Subs  HdrSub?
 ReqRcv  RespSent  RecvBytes  SentBytes  TxsSent  Notifs  ErrorCt  Elapsed